 The silicon probe is assembled as close to the connector as possible.
 This is the most compact probe layout and perfectly suitable for small-animal models in acute and chronic setups.
 This probe layout typically makes use of nano Omnetics connectors and the different layouts can be found when selecting the semi-chronic check-box in our digital probe catalog.

-These thin-film, polyimide-based electrode arrays were developed in collaboration with the MICAS division (KULeuven, Belgium) and are ideal for long-term chronic stimulation and recording.
-The arrays are just 7 µm thick and micro-machined in a shape that allows flexibility and stretchability and are therefore suitable for placement over curved surfaces.
-There are openings in the array allow for easy combination with optogenetics and penetrating electrode arrays.
+These thin-film, polyimide-based electrode arrays are ideal for long-term chronic stimulation and recording application.
+The arrays are just 7 µm thin and patterned in a finger-like structure that allows flexibility and are therefore suitable for placement over curved surfaces.
+There are openings in the array allow for easy combination with optogenetics and penetrating depth electrodes.
 The electrodes have been tested in vivo for up to one year.
 Custom designs are also possible on request.